Spyboticsguy/rab-markov/README.md

 ![Headline Generator](readme-img/headline-gen.png)

 A small node/express project that takes in a list of newspaper headlines and provides markov-chain generated headlines sourced from the initial list.

+## Documentation
+This application provides a REST api, with documentation available at <https://headlinesrab.docs.apiary.io/#reference>.